FIWARE-Archive/i2nd.OFNIC/docs/source/Installation_and_administration_manual.rst

 * Port "br0"
 * Interface "br0" type: internal

 4. After this two checks have been done, the GEi should be up and ready.
 To test that is actually running a simple check can be done from the browser.
-Going with a normal internet browser application to the following address:
+With an internet browser application, go to the following address:

     http://localhost:2222/api-docs

     should display the list of all API of OFNIC GEi.
+    The credentials to access the page are the one in the ofnic.conf file.

 List of Running Processes
 ---------------------------------------------------